deltachat/deltachat-pages/en/help.md

 ### If end-to-end-encryption is not available, is the connection not encrypted at all?

-- No. With most mail servers, Delta will then use _transport encryption_ ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)).
+- With most mail servers, Delta Chat establishes _transport encryption_ ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)).

-### How can I check the encryption?

-- If a little **padlock** is shown beside a message, this denotes the message is end-to-end-encrypted _and_ is sent from the given sender _and_ that your answer will be end-to-end-encrypted as well.

-- If there is **no padlock**, the message is usually transported unencrypted e.g. because you or the sender have turned off end-to-end-encryption, or the sender uses an app without support for end-to-end-encryption.
+  This only secures the connection between your device and your e-mail server.
+Whereas e2e-encryption provides safety between your device and a friend's device.

-### How can I verify the sender?
+### How can I verify cryptographic status with a sender?

 The user's profile shows some additional info:

 - Tap "QR Invite code" on Android and then use the "Scan QR code" button on another device to scan this code.
 If both devices are online, they will introduce a chat channel with each-other (if it doesn't exist already) and the encryption keys will also be verified.
+Both will see a "sender verified" system message in their 1:1 chat.

 - For end-to-end-encryption, Delta Chat shows two fingerprints there.
   If the same fingerprints appears on your chat partner's device, the connection is safe.

 - For transport encryption, this state is just shown there

+### How can I check the encryption of messages?

+- If a little **padlock** is shown beside a message, this denotes the message is end-to-end-encrypted _and_ is sent from the given sender _and_ that your answer will be end-to-end-encrypted as well.

+- If there is **no padlock**, the message is usually transported unencrypted e.g. because you or the sender have turned off end-to-end-encryption, or the sender uses an app without support for end-to-end-encryption.

 ### Which standards are used for end-to-end-encryption?

-- OpenPGP.
-Key transport is done via [Autocrypt](https://autocrypt.org).
+- [Autocrypt](https://autocrypt.org) is used for establishing
+  e2e-encryption with other Delta Chat and other Autocrypt-capable mail apps.
+  Autocrypt uses a limited subset of OpenPGP functionality.
+Moreover, Delta Chat implements the "countermitm" protocols to achieve protection against active network attacks, going beyond the opportunistic base protection of Autocrypt, see questions about "Verified Groups".

 ### What is the difference between verified groups and 1:1 chats with verified contacts?